 Columns 5 and 6 display a couple of representative robustness results for the second stage.
 Column 5 shows that private consumption is not sensitive to predictable changes in individual income.
-Passing this excess-sensitivity test can be seen as a validation of our estimation strategy based on the individual Euler equation.24 Finally, we augment the Euler equation with $\Delta c{t-1}^{i,r}$.
+Passing this excess-sensitivity test can be seen as a validation of our estimation strategy based on the individual Euler equation.23 Finally, we augment the Euler equation with $\Delta c{t-1}^{i,r}$.
 This might capture forms of persistence in consumption growth.
 The results of this regression are shown in column 6.
 Including $\Delta c{t-1}^{i,r}$ does not change significantly the results, and the associated coefficient is barely significantly different from zero.
+The results in columns 5 and 6 are confirmed when all government consumption items are included separately in the regressions.